Money & Finance

-We want to live in a world where communities can create innovative and satisfying means for people to provide for and exchange with each other.
+We want to live in a world where communities can create diverse and satisfying means for people to provide for and exchange with each other.

-SELC’s Community Currencies Program supports economies based on barter, gifts, time banks, and local currencies by providing legal resources and research on regulatory issues, including tax law, employment law, and securities law.
+Sustainable Economies Law Center's Money & Finance Program supports economies based on barter, gifts, time banks, and local currencies by providing legal services, resources, and research on regulatory issues, including tax law, employment law, and securities law.